yildizmy/account-api/README.md

 transactions of the accounts.

-### Architecture
+### Entities

-The information about the entity relationship is shown on [Architecture](backend/src/main/resources/docs/architecture.md) section.
+The information about the entity relationship is shown on [ER Diagram](backend/src/main/resources/docs/er_diagram.md) section.

 ### Getting Started